-The Urbana-Champaign Senate has approved a proposal from the College of Agricultural, Consumer and Environmental Sciences and the Graduate College to establish the joint Bachelor of Science in Computer Science and Crop Sciences and Master of Science in Crop Sciences.
+Establish the Joint Bachelor of Science in Computer Science and Crop Sciences and Master of Science in Crop Sciences, College of Agricultural, Consumer and Environmental Sciences and the Graduate College, Urbana joint Bachelor of Science in Computer Science and Crop Sciences and Master of Science in Crop Sciences.
 The joint Bachelor of Science in Computer Science and Crop Science and non-thesis Master of Science in Crop Sciences is targeted toward students interested in obtaining graduate training to work in crop production, biotechnology, or other related fields.
 The joint degree will allow students to concurrently receive a Bachelor of Science degree and Master of Science degree over a period of five years.